beansai/beans-tutorials/dynamic-routes-optimization/what-if-routes-computations/README.md

 ![stops](assets/images/stops.png)

 ### Run What If
-We have two routes and each of them has 8 stops, now we want to see how the distance/time cost will change if there's another 8 stops append to one of the route.
+We have two routes and each of them has 8 stops, let's try to determine the delta cost with another 8 stops.

 ![pending-stops](assets/images/pending-stops.png)

-**Request example**
+**Request Example**
 ```
 curl -k -H 'Authorization: <token>' https://isp.beans.ai/enterprise/v1/lists/route_whatif -XPOST --data '@assets/what-if-request.json'
 ```